Ivory Joe Hunter: Radio and recordings

 In the early 1940s, Hunter had his own radio show in Beaumont, Texas, on KFDM, for which he eventually became program manager.
 In 1942 he moved to Los Angeles, joining Johnny Moore's Three Blazers in the mid-1940s.
-He wrote and recorded his first song, "Blues at Sunrise", with the Three Blazers for his own label, Ivory Records, it became a nationwide hit on the R&B chart in 1945.
+He wrote and recorded his first song, "Blues at Sunrise", with the Three Blazers for his own label, Ivory Records, it became a nationwide hit on the R&B chart in 1945 when re-released on Exclusive.

 In the late 1940s, Hunter founded Pacific Records.
 In 1947, he recorded for Four Star Records and King Records.
 Two years later, he recorded further R&B hits; on "I Quit My Pretty Mama" and "Guess Who" he was backed by members of Duke Ellington's band.

 After signing with MGM Records, he recorded "I Almost Lost My Mind", which topped the 1950 R&B charts and would later (in the wake of Hunter's success with "Since I Met You Baby") be recorded by Pat Boone, whose version became a number one pop hit.
 "I Need You So" was a number two R&B hit that same year.
 With his smooth delivery, Hunter became a popular R&B artist, and he also began to be noticed in the country music community.
 In April 1951, he made his network TV debut on You Asked for It.
 He toured widely with a backing band and became known for his large build (he was 6 feet 4 inches tall), his brightly colored stage suits, and his volatile temperament.

 By 1954, he had recorded more than 100 songs and moved to Atlantic Records.
 His first song to cross over to the pop charts was "Since I Met You Baby" (1956).
 It was to be his only Top 40 pop song, reaching number 12 on the pop chart.

 While visiting Memphis, Tennessee, in the spring of 1957, Hunter was invited by Elvis Presley to visit Graceland.
 The two spent the day together, singing "I Almost Lost My Mind" and other songs together.
 Hunter commented, "He is very spiritually minded... he showed me every courtesy, and I think he's one of the greatest."
 Presley recorded several of his songs, including "I Need You So", "My Wish Came True" and "Ain't That Lovin' You, Baby".
 Later, Presley would record "I Will Be True" and "It's Still Here" in May 1971.
 Hunter was a prolific songwriter, and some estimate he wrote more than 7,000 songs.